 Docker images are built inside of the agents using img.
 This tool builds Docker images without requiring access to a Docker daemon.
 By avoiding use of the Docker daemon that Kubernetes runs on top of, img does not compete for resources with Kubernetes managed containers.

 The Jenkins server uses third-party plugins.
 These plugins are installed with fixed versions and are upgraded to the latest version without known issues with every CloudOps release.

 For a complete list of the plugins installed in the Jenkins server, see the

 The Nexus server is created during the bootstrap process.

 The server is based on the official image on Docker Hub.

-The deployment is defined using a Kubernetes Resource YAML file in the cloudops-for-azure repo.
+The deployment is defined using a Kubernetes Deployment, which is managed by Terraform, in the CloudOps for Kubernetes repository.

-The Azure Container Registry (ACR) server is provisioned during the bootstrap process.
+Depending on the cloud being used, either Azure Container Registry (ACR) or Elastic Container Registry (ECR) repositories are provisioned during the bootstrap process.